SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 update: 2023-09-05
 ---

-If you want to maximize your Steam Deck's storage, particularly when equipped with only 64GB, while also setting up Windows or Linux as a secondary operating system, this guide show you how to install both options on external drive.
+If you want to save your Steam Deck's storage, particularly when equipped with only 64GB, while also setting up Windows or Linux as a secondary operating system, this guide show you how to install both options on external drive.

 ## Windows Installation